three-horsemen/sftp/README.md

 Expected Results:
 ---
-Upon completion of this project, we expect to have drafted a new protocol for secured file transmission and storage on a private, local cloud service.
+Upon completion of this project, we expect to have drafted an API for a new protocol for secured file transmission and storage on a private, local cloud service.
+This API will be demonstrated through its use in a secured and shared file server.

 Setup
 ---